Tennessee Consumer Protection Act (TCPA)

 The TCPA allows a court to triple the award of actual damages if it is determined that the offender willfully or knowingly violated the TCPA.
 The court is also authorized to award “other relief as it considers necessary and proper,” which in practice often includes an award of attorneys’ fees and legal costs.

-If you’ve been the victim of unfair and deceptive business acts and practices, contact the Employment and Consumer Law Group today to schedule a consultation to learn more about your rights and options.
+If you’ve been the victim of unfair and deceptive business acts and practices, contact the Employment and Consumer Law Group in Tennessee today to schedule a consultation to learn more about your rights and options.